 Tickle your taste buds with bitter flavors, which can often help to cut through cravings for sweets.
 Fermented dishes like sauerkraut and kimchi are great ways to bring in bitter flavors with an appealing, balanced tartness.

 So many people don’t eat all day, and then overeat at night.
 It’s something I hear so often working with my patients.
 Don’t go down that road!
 Even if you’re busy, you need to make it a priority to eat.
-If you are trying to lose weight, it’s a mistake to restrict your eating so much that it will backfire later in the day.
+If you’re trying to lose weight, it’s a mistake to restrict your eating so much that it will backfire later in the day.
 Even if you go for something quick and easy, make sure to fit in small meals throughout the day.
 For example, protein shakes are an easy breakfast.
 At the least, a quick bowl of soup makes a great lunch.
 When you’re at work, keep snacks at your desk.
 Small things like trail mix or nuts will give you a boost in the afternoon.

-Healthy fats contained in ingredients like avocado, olive oil, coconut oil, almond butter, coconut butter, grass-fed butter, salmon, sardines, and nuts and seeds are great for satiety.
+Healthy fats in ingredients like avocado, olive oil, coconut oil, almond butter, coconut butter, grass-fed butter, salmon, sardines, and nuts and seeds are great for satiety.
 And, don’t rule out dairy.
 Full-fat yogurt and goat cheese are good to incorporate in your diet in moderation.
 Olive oil on a salad will help you absorb more nutrients from your leafy greens.
 As Dr. Frank Lipman always says, “Fat doesn’t make you fat!
 Sugar makes you fat.”

 Fill your plate with lots of vegetables, and think of everything else—protein, grains, fats—as your condiments.
 Eat a high volume of fiber-packed veggies and you will feel more satisfied.
 Another trick I’ve discovered is to add a LOT of chia seeds to your morning smoothie.
-I add anywhere from ⅛ to ¼ of a cup of chia seeds, which are packed with fiber and omega 3 fatty acids.
+I add anywhere from ⅛ to ¼ of a cup of chia seeds, which are packed with fiber and omega-3 fatty acids.
 This makes me feel full all the way through the morning, and helps digestion too.

 It’s surprisingly easy to mistake thirst for hunger.
-Drinking water will keep you energized, and you won’t be so quick to look to food for a midday burst of vigor.
+Drinking water will keep you energized, and you won’t be so quick to look to food for a midday burst of energy.
 I recommend drinking half of your body weight in ounces of water each day.
 So, if you weigh 140 pounds, you should be drinking 70 ounces of water (just over a half gallon).